 The proposed subdivision takes into account Section 5 of the RMA, as the proposed lots will ensure the natural and physical resources of the land is protected for future generations.
 As has been assessed above, the adverse effects of the proposal can be avoided or mitigated.

 Section 6 - Matters of national importance

 Attention has been given to matters of national importance.
 This site does not contain any outstanding natural features or landscapes, nor an area of significant indigenous vegetation.
-It is considered the land use is appropriate within this landscape.

 Section 7 - Other matters